You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

 If you are already enrolled, you can apply up to three months before, or within three years after, you leave Australia.
 To do this, complete and submit a:

-This form provides you with an option to become a general postal voter so you will automatically receive a postal vote in the mail approximately 2–3 weeks after the announcement of the federal election.
+This form provides you with an option to become a general postal voter.
+If you choose this option, you will automatically receive a postal vote in the mail approximately 2–3 weeks after the announcement of the federal election.
+You can alternatively vote in person at an overseas polling place or apply for a postal vote before each election.

 If you are not enrolled, and have been overseas for less than three years, you may still be eligible to enrol if you are: